microsoft/Codex-CLI/README.md

 This project took technical inspiration from the [zsh_codex](https://github.com/tom-doerr/zsh_codex) project, extending its functionality to span multiple shells and to customize the prompts passed to the model (see prompt engineering section below).

+## Statement of Purpose
+This repository aims to grow the understanding of using Codex in applications by providing an example of implementation and references to support the [Microsoft Build conference in 2022](https://mybuild.microsoft.com/).
+It is not intended to be a released product.
+Therefore, this repository is not for discussing OpenAI API or requesting new features.

 ## Requirements
 * [Python](https://www.python.org/downloads/)
     * \[Windows\]: Python is added to PATH.